spawnmarvel/azure-functions/README.md

 * Create an rg and add an azure function
 * Function name must be the same as the function you will create.
 * Select linux, Python, code consumption (serverless) and create a storage account
-* Application insight enable later
+* Application insight will be enable later
 * Deployment disable, git will be enabled later, now we just push with ps1
 * Identity, set the function app identity to be system assigned
 * On the storage account IAM, add role assignment function app identity to Storage Queue Data Contributor (Allows for read, write, and delete access to Azure Storage queues and queue messages)